ansys/ansys-sphinx-theme/doc/source/coding_style.rst

     from ansys.mapdl.core.commands import Commands
     from ansys.mapdl.core.inline_functions import Query

-It is also recommended that the imports within a section be organized alphabetically.
+We also recommend that the imports within a section be organized alphabetically.
 Following this convention makes imports easily searchable.
-This standard is optional and will not be enforced, but it may be preferred in some projects.
+While this standard is optional, it may be preferred in some projects.

 .. code:: python